Skip to main content

 Hashed_Subject = Replace(Base64(Sha256(output_of_proprietary_algorithm)))

-: Signicat-specific code to indicate the eID used in the transaction.
-For example,nbid
+• idp: Signicat-specific code to indicate the eID used for authentication.
+For example, nbid for Norwegian BankID.

-: Raw subject, as provided by the eID (identity provider).
-Learn more in the Raw subject section.organizationId
+• idpId: Raw subject, as provided by the eID (identity provider).
+Learn more in the Raw subject section.

-- Base64: Applies Base64 encoding to the hashed input string.
+• Base64: Applies Base64 encoding to the hashed input string from the previous step.

 Subject types

-We distinguish between the following types of subject:
+To ensure integrity, we distinguish between two types of subject:

-- Persistent: An eID always returns the same value for a specific end-user across multiple transactions.
+• Persistent: An eID always supplies the exact same value to identify a specific end-user across sessions.

-- Transient: The subject varies for each authentication transaction.
-For example, Finnish Trust Network (FTN) always sends back to Signicat a different subject identifier for each transaction.
+• Transient: The subject varies across authentication sessions.
+For example, Finnish Trust Network (FTN) provides a different subject identifier for each new session.

 Below you can find out how we process each subject type.